rafaelaudy/child-companion/README.md

 ### Low priority

+- [ ] Add an about page and a donate button
 - [ ] Move server to a microservice in Python
 - [ ] Scope and build user menu